oslabs-beta/Opal/README.md

 You can access specific metrics for a function either by scrolling down in the corresponding "Function App View" and clicking that function or from the "List View".
 <p><img src="assets/tutorial/functionspecific.gif" width="720px" /></p>

-Due to Azure SDK limitations, the List View for functions and the "Function View" are only available if the user also adds service principal information to their .env.
+Due to Azure SDK limitations, the "List View" for functions and the "Function View" are only available if the user also adds service principal information to their .env.

 ## FAQ